On the Global Optimality of Policy Gradient Methods in General Utility Reinforcement Learning: Global Optimality Beyond the Tabular Setting

 \textbf{Maximum Likelihood Estimation (MLE).} For simplicity, we suppose we have access to i.i.d. state samples following the distribution~$d^{\pi_{\theta}}$ throughout our exposition.
 We refer the reader to Appendix~\ref{subsec:state-sampling} for a discussion about how to sample such states.
+Given the parametric distribution class~$\Lambda$ defined in~\eqref{eq:fa-class-H} and a data set~$\mathcal{D} := \{s_i\}_{i = 1, \cdots, n } \in \mathcal{S}^n$ of~$n$ i.i.d. state samples following the distribution~$d^{\pi_{\theta}}$ induced by the current policy~$\pi_{\theta}$, we construct the standard MLE